Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 temporal and structural scales.
 This knowledge shapes everything from long-term, macro-level topology design to millisecond-level, micro-scale buffer allocation and tuning.

+This post explores the characteristics of various traffic models using synthetic data, offering an overview of traffic patterns.
-In this post, we will generate synthetic time series to explore various traffic characteristics at a high level.
-In a subsequent post, we’ll explore a practical example demonstrating how these traffic patterns can affect an Active Queue Management (AQM) technique such as Random Early Detection (RED).
+We’ll generate and analyze time series data to highlight the fundamental properties of different traffic models.
+In a follow-up post, we will apply these insights to a practical example, examining how these traffic patterns affect the performance of Random Early Detection (RED) parameter tuning.

-Our goal here is to guide you up the hills, from where you can view the mountains in the distance.
-This approach offers a broad perspective, allowing one to grasp the landscape without diving into intricate details.
+Also, this is a very high-level overview of the topic to provide a broader perspective.
+Think of this as a guided foothills tour, providing a view of the distant peaks.
+The climb to those distant peaks is left as an adventure for readers to explore in the future.

 # Statistical Distributions